zytzagoo/smtp-validate-email/README.md

 --------                       ----
-help                           What you're currently reading install                        Installs dev dependencies test                           Runs tests coverage                       Runs tests with code coverage
-$(PIDFILE)                     Starts the smtp-sink server server-start                   Stops and starts the smtp-sink server server-stop                    Stops smtp-sink server if it's running clean                          Removes installed dev dependencies
+help                           What you're currently reading install                        Installs dev dependencies clean                          Removes installed dev dependencies test                           Runs tests coverage                       Runs tests with code coverage server-start                   Stops and starts the smtp server server-stop                    Stops smtp server if it's running (PIDFILE)                      Starts the smtp server (MAILHOG)                      Downloads platform-specific mailhog binary
 ```

 So, run `make install` to get started.
 Afterwards you should be able to run the tests.

-Tests are powered by `phpunit` and a local `smtp-sink` instance running on port 1025.
+Tests are powered by `phpunit` and a local `./bin/mailhog` instance running on port 1025.
-If `smtp-sink` is unavailable, tests requiring it are marked as skipped.
+If and SMTP server is unavailable, tests requiring it are marked as skipped.

 Pull requests are welcome!